 - Directed Professional Study--NHM 491

-The ISPP Program at the University of Alabama will be closing effective August 1, 2023.
+The ISPP Program at the University of Alabama closed effective August 1, 2023.
 Students who are interested in applying to ISPP programs should visit the website of the Academy of Nutrition and Dietetics for a list of other ACEND accredited ISPP programs.

 Do you have an aptitude for science, a strong interest in food, nutrition, and health, a concern for people, and the ability to plan and direct programs?
 Well, keep reading.
 The food and nutrition major may be the right one for you!

 To be successful, students need a strong foundation in science.
 Human anatomy, physiology, organic chemistry and biochemistry provide the foundation for the study of nutrition.
 Math, English, social sciences, and management are also important.
 Courses in food and nutrition help the student develop into a professional who is able to work with people to improve their diets and their health.

 Diverse career opportunities await graduates in major medical centers, small hospitals, public health programs, community agencies, private consulting firms, higher education, corporate wellness programs, and in business and industry.